 The GoMark command keeps the BUSY flag low until the MARK position is reached.
-This command can only be given when the previous motion command has been completed (BUSY flag released).
+This command can be given only when the previous motion command has been completed (BUSY flag released).

-Any attempt to perform a GoMark command when a previous command is under execution (BUSY low) causes the command to be ignored and the NOTPERF\CMD flag to rise (see Section 9.1.19 on page 52).
+Any attempt to perform a GoMark command when a previous command is under execution (BUSY low) causes the command to be ignored and the NOTPERF\CMD flag to rise (see Section 9.1.19).